When I was in my early twenties the last thing I wanted to do was winter hiking.

 This is the critical moment which shouldn't be screwed up.

 One can easily lose heart for winter hiking or, what's worse, have a serious injury if came unprepared.
-But we want to overcome fear and open new white chapter in our mountain life, don't we?
+But we want to overcome fear and open a new white chapter in our mountain life, don't we?

 However, I'm not going to pretend I'm an expert in winter hiking and my advices are the only ones you need.
 My winter experience is enough for safe winter hiking but I didn't do any professional course.

 My intention is to deliver a few easy hints for people who are amazed by winter landscapes but still not convinced they can make the first step.
-Not long ago I was one of those people and now I know it's worth to hike in the mountains in wintertime because it can be truly enjoyable.
+Not long ago I was one of those people and now I know it's worth to hike in the mountains in the wintertime because it can be truly enjoyable.

 1. Just go out there